TheConceptionist/node-kitsu/readme.md

 ```

 `searchDrama(query, [callback])`
 Returns an array of drama objects with drama data if found, null otherwise.
+Ten results per search, you can adjust the results with `offset`.
 First object is probably the best fit for the search.
 Full drama object can be found [here](http://docs.kitsu17.apiary.io/#reference/media/drama).

 ```javascript